msaulohenrique/tawk_to/README.md

 ## Description
 Add Tawk.to Chat to WHMCS
 When the customer is logged in, the chat will have the name and email options filled in automatically.
-Credit Jefferson (@ddrhost)!
+Credit Jefferson @ddrhost

 ## Installation